Designer: Unknown (1964)

 Location: Bristol, Rhode Island

-Value: 2/10, I think when I played it was $17 for 9 holes which is a rip-off, but now I’ve read that it is $12.
+Value: 2/10, I think when I played it was $17 for 9 holes which was a rip-off.

 Scorecard: